DINA-Web/dina-collections-data-model-use-cases/README.md

-# Information model use cases
+# DINA collections data model use cases

-Collected system use cases for the development of the DINA-Web information model.
+Collected system use cases for the development of the DINA-Web collections data model.

 ## Use case template